 Towel/Curtains – With towels, you can stick to one color or select a palette of colors to use.
 Towels should match the theme.
 Types of towels include bath towels, hand towels, wash clothes and decorative.
 A fluffy bath mat is not only comfortable, but also stylish.
 You can also find bathroom accessories in matching collections at your local linen store.
 Shower curtains come in endless styles and textures.
 Layering curtains with a fabric outlay and internal solid color, can really class up the space.

-Here is a sample of a simple budget.
 Make sure you relate back to your budget before and after each purchase.
 You should also keep track of what you actually spent next to the budgeted amount to make sure you’re staying in the budget.

 Keep in mind, you don’t have to do it all at once.
 Schedule mini-projects on the weekend and tackle each section at your own pace.
 What’s great about remodeling yourself?
 You can set your pace and your budget.
 You’re in control.
 Have fun!